JuliaDynamics/Associations.jl/README.md

 ## Key features

-- **Association API** including measures and their estimators for pairwise, conditional and other forms of association from conventional statistics, from dynamical systems theory, and from information theory: partial correlation, distance correlation, (conditional) mutual information, transfer entropy, convergent cross mapping and a lot more!
+- **Association API**: includes measures and their estimators for pairwise, conditional and other forms of association from conventional statistics, from dynamical systems theory, and from information theory: partial correlation, distance correlation, (conditional) mutual information, transfer entropy, convergent cross mapping and a lot more!
 - **Independence testing API**, which is automatically compatible with every association measure estimator implemented in the package.
 - **Causal (network) inference API** integrating the association measures and independence testing framework.